-Non-modifiable behavioral risk factors: Risk factors like age, race, gender, genetics, which cannot be controlled or modified by any medical intervention.
+Non-modifiable behavioral risk factors: Risk factors like age, race, gender, and genetics, which cannot be controlled or modified by any medical intervention.

 Metabolic risk factors: Metabolic risk factors lead to four major changes in the metabolic systems that increase the possibility of NCDs.
 These are obesity, increased blood pressure, increased blood glucose levels, and increased cholesterol levels in the body.